 The NCAA basketball recruiting calendar was created to prevent college coaches from calling and emailing student-athletes too early and often.
 It outlines specific time periods that dictate when and how college coaches can contact recruits.
 While this mostly affects elite athletes who are recruited early in the process, it’s important for families to understand how they can use the calendar to maximize their opportunities and ensure their recruiting remains on track.

-For example, if we know that women’s basketball coaches can personally reach out starting September 1 of junior year and student-athletes aren’t hearing from coaches at this time, then they need to reevaluate their target list of schools and potentially contact new coaches.
+For example, if we know that women’s basketball coaches can personally reach out starting June 1 after sophomore year and student-athletes aren’t hearing from coaches at this time, then they need to reevaluate their target list of schools and potentially contact new coaches.
 Plus, these dates aren’t the only time periods when college coaches are recruiting.
 Even when they can’t contact an athlete directly, coaches are still scouting and evaluating players behind the scenes.
 And in women’s basketball, recruits can call coaches and talk to them on the phone.
 As long as the recruit is the one initiating the contact (and not the coach), they can talk via telephone.
 The best way to use this calendar is to know when coaches are contacting and evaluating athletes and get on their radar ahead of time.

 Coaches build a list of their top prospects by sending questionnaires, evaluating highlight film and watching recruits compete in-person.
 Additionally, student-athletes and college coaches are allowed to talk on the phone when the student-athlete is the one initiating the contact and calling.
 Many commitments are happening before junior year as there are no restrictions on when coaches can extend verbal offers to recruits.
 That’s why we always recommend student-athletes be proactive in their recruiting: build a realistic list of target schools, create a highlight film and email and call college coaches to get on their radar.